-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS PART VIII SIMPLIFIED ARBITRATION AND DEFAULT PROCEEDINGS Simplified Arbitration (a) Applicability of Rule This [R]rule applies to arbitrations involving \$25,000 or less, exclusive of interest and expenses.
-Except as otherwise provided in this [R]rule, all provisions of the Code apply to such arbitrations. (b) Single Arbitrator All arbitrations administered under this [R]rule will be decided by a single public arbitrator appointed from the NASD's chairperson roster in accordance with the Neutral List Selection System, unless parties agree in writing otherwise. (c) Hearings (a) Any dispute, claim, or controversy arising between a public customer(s) and an associated person or a member subject to arbitration under this Code involving a dollar amount not exceeding \$25,000, exclusive of attendant costs and interest, shall be arbitrated as hereinafter provided. (b) The Claimant shall file with the Director of Arbitration an executed Submission Agreement and a copy of the Statement of Claim of the controversy in dispute and the required deposit, together with documents in support of the Claim.
-Sufficient additional copies of the Submission The simplified arbitration rule has been significantly shortened and simplified.
+Simplified Arbitration12800.
+Simplified Arbitration (a) Applicability of Rule10302.
+Simplified Arbitration (a) Applicability of RuleThe simplified arbitration rule has been significantly shortened and simplified.
+Currently, in addition to the procedures that are unique to simplified arbitrations.This rule applies to arbitrations involving \$25,000 or less, exclusive of interest and expenses.
+Except as otherwise provided in this rule, all provisions of the Code apply to such arbitrations.10302.
+Simplified Arbitration (a) Any dispute, claim, or controversy arising between a public customer(s) and an associated person or a member subject to arbitration under this Code involving a dollar amount not exceeding \$25,000, exclusive of attendant costs and interest, shall be arbitrated as hereinafter provided.The simplified arbitration rule has been significantly shortened and simplified arbitrations, Rule 10302 repeats some, but not all, of the general provisions that apply to both regular and simplified cases.
+The rule includes only those provisions that are unique to simplified cases.All arbitrations administered under this rule will be decided by a single public arbitrator appointed from the NASD's chairperson roster in accordance with the Neutral List Selection System, unless parties agree in writing otherwise.10302.
+Simplified Arbitration (a) Any dispute, claim, or controversy arising between a public customer(s) and an associated person or a member subject to arbitration and interest, shall be arbitrated as hereinafter provided.(b) Single Arbitrator All arbitrations administered under this rule will be decided by a single public arbitrator appointed from the NASD's chairperson roster in acc PART VIII SIMPLIFIED ARBITRATION AND DEFAULT PROCEEDINGS (c) HearingsClaim.
+Sufficient additional copies of the Submission Agreement and the Statementbe the same as those in regular cases.
+Frequent users of the forum, as well - (a) Applicability of Rule This rule applies to arbitrations involving \$25,000 or less, exclusive of interest and expenses.
+Except as otherwise provided in this rule, all provisions of the Code apply to such arbitrations. (b) Single Arbitrator All arbitrations administered under this rule will be decided by a single public arbitrator appointed from the NASD's chairperson roster in accordance with the Neutral List Selection System, unless parties agree in writing otherwise. (c) Hearings (a) Any dispute, claim, or controversy arising between a public customer(s) and an associated person or a member subject to arbitration under this Code involving a dollar amount not exceeding \$25,000, exclusive of attendant costs and interest, shall be arbitrated as hereinafter provided. (b) The Claimant shall file with the Director of Arbitration an executed Submission Agreement and a copy of the Statement of Claim of the controversy in dispute and the required deposit, together with documents in support of the Claim.
+Sufficient additional copies of the Submission rule has been significantly shortened and simplified.
 Currently, in addition to the procedures that are unique to simplified arbitrations, Rule 10302 repeats some, but not all, of the general provisions that apply to both regular and simplified cases.
-The [proposed] rule includes only those provisions that are unique to simplified cases.
-The [proposed] rule does not include special time limits or deadlines for pleadings in simplified cases as the current rule does, because the time (1) No hearing will be held in Agreement and the Statement limits would now be the same as those in regular
+The rule includes only those provisions that are unique to simplified cases.
+The rule does not include special time limits or deadlines for pleadings in simplified cases as the current rule does, because the time limits would now be the same as those in regular cases.
+Frequent